cdoremus/deno-blog/static/About.md

 # About Craig's Deno Diary

 Welcome to my blog!
 I'll be blogging about the JavaScript and TypeScript runtime [Deno](https://deno.land).
+I intend on publishing new blog posts once a month.

 I'm hoping to evolve the blog with new features and improved code quality as time goes on.
 Source code